 What Is a GPS Tracking Solution?

 In its simplest form, a GPS tracking solution is a device added to a vehicle to record real-time location data.
 This data is sent to a web-based application where fleet managers and business owners can quickly view the location of any vehicle or asset.
 In addition to real-time vehicle location data, historical GPS data is recorded within the application via ‘GPS breadcrumb trails.’
 With this information, you’ll be able to view where any vehicle was located at any time, and the route used to get there.
 In short, GPS vehicle tracking automatically monitors your daily operations and provides objective feedback on whether they’re going as planned.
-The image below shows an example of a historical GPS breadcrumb trail:

 Three Common Problems GPS Tracking Is Designed to Solve